xiaoyiseu/McRSR/README.md

 | t2i  | 49.004 | 76.831 | 85.581 | 61.451 | 61.451 |
 | i2t  | 59.640 | 85.680 | 92.340 | 49.949 | 28.558 |

-## Acknowledgments
-Some components implemented in this code use [CLIP](https://github.com/openai/CLIP) and [IRRA](https://github.com/anosorae/IRRA).
-We sincerely appreciate their contributions.

 ## Citation
 If this work is helpful for your research, please cite our work:
 ```